• Skip to primary navigation

 Does cauliflower rice taste like real rice?

 No, riced cauliflower doesn’t taste like regular rice.
 It has a wetter texture.
-That said, it is a nice substitute for rice.
+That said, it is a nice vegetable alternative for rice.

 Can you freeze cooked cauliflower fried rice?